jwl-7/c0de_gr1nd/python_explanations/online_sampling.md

     sample = list(itertools.islice(stream, k))
     num_read = k
     ```
-2. Create a loop that runs through the packets in the stream, and make sure to increment the number of packets read so far
+2. Loop through the packets in the stream and increment the number of packets read so far
     ```python
     for packet in stream:
         num_read += 1
     ```
-3. Generate a uniform random number ranging from 0 to (_n_ + 1) -- this will be used to select which packet to replace in the sample list
+3. Generate a uniform random number ranging from 0 to (_n_ + 1) &mdash; this will be used to select which packet to replace in the sample list
     ```python
     r_num = random.randrange(num_read)
     ```